 12 [12,13)

 Repeat problem 3, except perform a statistical analysis evaluating an association between mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, log transformed random variable.
 (For the purpose of this problem in this homework, replace all observations of CRP=0 with CRP=0.5.)

+QUESTION 4: 6/20 points (see below for detailed comments)

-The estimated intercept: fibrinogen of 295.566 (95% CI 293.64, 297.49)
+The estimated intercept: fibrinogen of 295.566 (95% CI 293.64, 297.49) 3 points (Minus 2 points for not specifying mean fibrinogen level and not specifying that the value of the Y-intercept is in the group where the value of the predictor (CRP) is 1 mg/dL and for not specifying the units of CRP or fibrinogen.)

 The estimated slope: change in fibrinogen level of 36.833 for every change of 1 in log(crp) when crp = 0 has been changed to 0.5.
+3 points (Minus 2 points for not specifying that the change in fibrinogen is seen for every 2.718-fold increase in CRP and for not specifying the units of CRP or fibrinogen.)

 From linear regression, we have estimated that a change in log(crp) of 1 unit is associated with a change in fibrinogen of 295.566.
 Our data would not be unusual if the true association between CRP and fibrinogen had a slope between 293.64 and 297.49.
+0 points (Minus 10 points for no discussion of of the methods including the use of robust SE, no point estimates or sample sizes, no units for fibrinogen or CRP, and no p-value or statement about rejecting the null hypothesis.
+Also gives an incorrect answer where the Y-intercept is incorrectly interpreted as the slope and does not explain the use of log transformation.)

 See table below.
 Generated a categorical variable for log(CRP):